 my.cnf file) and generates multiple nosh service bundles, with their own individual settings and logging.

-The PostgreSQL world lags the MariaDB and MySQL worlds when it comes to doing things the way that they've been done with daemontools family service management for two decades.
+The PostgreSQL world lags the MariaDB, MySQL, and Percona worlds when it comes to doing things the way that they've been done with daemontools family service management for two decades.
 However, in 2015 Peter Eisentraut proposed doing away with PostgreSQL's idiosyncratic log management and just sending logs to standard error.